Despite the COVID-19 crisis, some law schools see increases in jobs for new graduates

 Lundberg says the Detroit area is experiencing a “bounceback” in attorney hiring.
 Many jobs for new graduates are in insurance defense, she adds, and there are more assistant public defender positions, thanks to a budget increase for the Michigan Indigent Defense Commission, which provides grants to local public defender offices.
 According to Lundberg, the annual salary range for most new law school graduates from Detroit Mercy is between $50,000 and $80,000.

 Michigan has five law schools.
-In addition to Detroit Mercy, Michigan State University College of Law, Wayne State University Law School and Western Michigan University Thomas M. Cooley Law School saw increases in long-term, full-time jobs that required bar passage, according to ABA data.
-Cooley’s full-time, long-term employment rate for those jobs was approximately 37% for the class of 2020, Michigan State’s was approximately 71% and Wayne State’s was 77%.
-The University of Michigan Law School had a 92% in that catagory for the classes of 2019 and 2020.
+In addition to Detroit Mercy, Michigan State University College of Law, Wayne State University Law School and Western Michigan University Thomas M. Cooley Law School saw increases in long-term, full-time jobs that required or preferred bar passage, according to ABA data.
+Cooley’s full-time, long-term employment rate for those jobs was approximately 50% for the class of 2020, while the other law schools were above 80%.
+The University of Michigan Law School had a 93% employment rate for the classes of 2019 and 2020.

 North Dakota, which has one law school, also saw an increase in new lawyer jobs.
-Out of its 2020 graduates, 64% had long-term, full-time jobs that required bar passage, compared to 63% for 2019 graduates.
+The University of North Dakota School of Law’s long-term, full-time employment rate for 2020 graduates was 76%, compared to 68% in 2019, for jobs that required or preferred bar passage.

 McGinniss attributes the uptick to the state’s energy and gas boom, along with population growth.
 He says the average annual starting salary for his school’s graduates is $75,000.